NetLogo/BehaviorSpace-Extension/README.md

 If you are already using another extension, you can just add `bspace` to the list inside the square brackets.

 Once the extension is loaded, you can use it to run experiments from anywhere in the code.
-Note that experiments created in the code will persist for the lifetime of the current model if not cleared with the `bspace:clear-experiments` command (see [`bspace:clear-experiments`](#bspaceclear-experiments)).
+Note that experiments created in the code will persist for the duration of the current NetLogo session if not cleared with the `bspace:clear-experiments` command (see [`bspace:clear-experiments`](#bspaceclear-experiments)).

 ## Primitives

-Note: unless otherwise specified, any commands or reporters used as input for a BehaviorSpace extension primitive should be a string.

 ### Experiment Management